LV Criminal Defense: Our Experience

 • Open or Gross Lewdness (2023):

 In March 2023, N.F. was initially charged with open or gross lewdness, classified as a registerable sex offense.
-After careful case handling, the matter was resolved to a misdemeanor battery, removing any requirement for sex offender registration and reducing long-term consequences.
+After careful case handling, the matter was resolved as a misdemeanor battery, removing any requirement for sex offender registration and reducing long-term consequences.

 • Disturbing the Peace (2023):